Shared Modular Recurrence in Contextual MDPs for Universal Morphology Control: Experiments

 \subsection{Zero-Shot Generalization to Different Dynamics and Kinematics}

 \citet{metamorph} constructed a set of robots that have the same topologies as the training robots, but differ in a contextual feature, to evaluate zero-shot generalization to different dynamics or kinematics.

 For each training robot, they created four test robots with variations in armature, damping, gear, density, limb shapes or joint angles, resulting in a new set of 2400 test robots.

-Figure \ref{fig:dynamics_generalization} shows the performance of the four evaluated methods on the test robots, for each of the changed dynamics and kinematics parameters.
+Figure \ref{fig:dynamics_generalization} shows the performance of the four evaluated methods on the test robots with unseen dynamics and kinematics parameters.
 Over all changes, R-MoMo obtains a higher average return than ModuMorph, consistently throughout the different environments.
+Only in Obstacles confidence intervals overlap.
 Similarly, R-MeMo performs better than MetaMorph, and in some environments and parameter changes even outperforms ModuMorph.
-These results demonstrate improved generalization performance with the recurrent methods.
+These results demonstrate improved generalization performance obtained through the shared modular recurrence across environments with different levels of complexity.